 When a PUBREL with a Return code value of 128 or greater, the QoS 2 flow is ended as if a PUBCOMP has been received.

-Length of Identifier/Value pairs.
+Length of Identifier/Value pairs

 The length of Identifier/Value pairs in the PUBREC Packet variable header encoded as a Variable Byte Integer.
 If the Remaining Length is less than 4 there are no Length of Identifier/Value pairs and the value of 0 is used.